 Elimination diets can prove useful to verify whether something in your cat’s diet is setting off the immune system.
 If you see a rash or red skin, you’ll want to bring your kitty to a vet to see what’s causing these skin problems.
 They may be able to diagnose it right there and then, or decide to scrape some skin samples for further examination.

 So, if you’re wondering why your cat keeps scratching its neck, now you know what to look for and how to solve the problem.
 Remember; if you still don’t know what to do, it’s okay to call the vet and have them take a look.
-Itchiness is no fun, and your kitty will be so thankful if you help out!
+Itchiness is no fun, and your kitty will very much appreciate your help!